 Tungsten doesn't react with other common materials, which makes it perfect for a wedding ring.
 It won't rust if you get it wet, and there aren't any issues with keeping it on while cooking, baking, cleaning, and pretty much anything else you can think of.
 However, if you're working with any Fluorine in your supervillain lab, be sure to take off your tungsten ring first.

-Tungsten is a brittle material which is also one of the reasons it is loved by millions of couples around the world.
+Tungsten is a brittle material which is also one of the reasons it is so loved by millions of couples, and many have matching tungsten couple’s wedding band sets as a result.
 If a tungsten ring needs to be removed in an emergency, it can be shattered, cracked, or broken.
 The emergency department will be able to do this quickly.

 Vansweden Jewelers offers all the classic tungsten wedding ring options that you expect from a specialty contemporary metal jeweler.
 We also have many unique men’s wedding band styles in bold, exciting options.